Everyone wants to be #1 on Google.

 Guest blogging can be extremely time consuming and so it seems easier just to repeatedly use the same handful of sites that you are on good terms with.
 However, this is wrong as it can, again, appear like spam.
 Instead, you need to take the time and effort to build relationships with a wide range of different sites and do blogger outreach.

 Not Knowing the Subject You’re Writing On

 If you want a piece of content to appear reputable, knowledgeable and authoritative, then it has to be written by someone who knows about the subject you are writing on.
 This ensures that your content provides value to the audience it is intended for and will rank better.

-As you can see, many people have been abusing this SEO strategy, which has given guest blogging a bad name!
-However, this isn’t really the case and when you are considered with it, it can be very beneficial in your overall optimisation strategy.
+As you can see, many people have been abusing this SEO service strategy, which has given guest blogging a bad name!
+However, this isn’t really the case and when you are considered with it, it can be very beneficial in your overall optimization strategy.

-When you are blogging, it is absolutely vital that you follow best practices and don’t go down the dangerous route of it appearing like spam.
+When you provide guest blogs, it is absolutely vital that you follow best practices and don’t go down the dangerous route of it appearing like spam.

 Whenever you are publishing a piece of content, it has to be original.
 Don’t get lazy and start slightly re-writing bits of content to try and pass it off as new as this just won’t work.
 All content has to be unique and if it isn’t, then it won’t be worth publishing.

 It is crucial that you know how authoritative a website is before using it as your backlink.
 This is usually referred to on a scale of 1 to 100, with 1 being the worst and 10 being the best.
 There are lots of different software tools that you can use to determine this and if it shows the website as being under 30 on the Domain Authority score, then it’s a pass.
 The higher the score is, the better the backlink from it will be, however, this does come at a cost.

 Ensure Main Body Backlinks are Relevant